UniMath/agda-unimath/src/order-theory/strict-orders.lagda.md

 then $x = y$.

-The extensionality principle of strict posets is slightly different to that of [ordinals](order-theory.ordinals.md).
+The extensionality principle of strict orders is slightly different to that of [ordinals](order-theory.ordinals.md).
 For ordinals, elements are equal already if they are _similar from below_.
 Namely, only the first of the two conditions above must be satisfied in order for two elements to be equal.

-The extensionality principle of strict posets can be recovered as a special case of the extensionality principle of [semicategories](category-theory.nonunital-precategories.md) as considered in Example 8.16 of _The Univalence Principle_ {{#cite ANST25}}.
+The extensionality principle of strict orders can be recovered as a special case of the extensionality principle of [semicategories](category-theory.nonunital-precategories.md) as considered in Example 8.16 of _The Univalence Principle_ {{#cite ANST25}}.

 ## Definitions

-### The extensionality principle of strict posets
+### The extensionality principle of strict orders

 ```agda
 extensionality-principle-Strict-Preorder :